lucarin91/FaceEverywhere/README.md

   - Pinterest

 ### Server:
+The split in two docker container, one for the express app and another for the mogo database.
-  - possible framework: Express.js or Django
+  - web-framework: Express.js
-  - possible database: MongoDB or PostgreSQL
+  - database: MongoDB
+  - other: docker and docker-compose

 ### MobileApp:
   - IonicFramework